hashgraph/hedera-forking/README.md

 ### Validating HTS emulation end-to-end test

-The goal of this test is to validate that our HTS emulation matches the behavior of the real HTS.
+The goal of this test is to validate that our HTS emulation matches the behavior of the real HTS (provided by Hedera Services).
+The test works as follow.
+It first creates an HTS token on a Local Node.
+Then, it proceeds to start a local network (Foundry's Anvil) forked from the Local Node after token creation.
+The same test cases are executed on both networks, first on Anvil, and then on Local Node, where they yield the same result.

+> [!NOTE]
+> The test sets the `DEBUG_DISABLE_BALANCE_BLOCKNUMBER` environment variable used by the Mirror Node client.
+> This flag was introduced **just** for this test.
+> It makes the Mirror Node client retrieve balances without honoring the block number.
+> This in turn fetches the correct balance in the case where the Mirror Node did not get the latest balance snapshot from the Consensus Node.
+> This simplifies the validation tests considerably, and allows to compare behavior of real HTS and emulated HTS more easily.

 You need a Local Node running in order to execute this test.
 See [Hedera Local Node, _&sect; Requirements_](https://github.com/hashgraph/hedera-local-node?tab=readme-ov-file#requirements) for tools needed to run it.